Find Affordable College Courses

 119 Yearly Graduations

 University of California - Berkeley is the 15th most popular school in the nation for students seeking a master's degree in legal professions.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 119 people received their master's degree in legal professions from UC Berkeley.
-Of these students, 55% were women and 3% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 119 people received their master's degree in legal professions from UC Berkeley.
+Of these students, 58% were women and 4% were members of underrepresented racial-ethnic groups.
+University of California - Berkeley legal professions graduates who receive their master's degree go on to jobs earning a median salary of $59,201.

 #16